 What are HIPAA and OSHA?

 The Health Insurance Portability and Accountability Act (HIPAA) was established to set national standards to protect individual’s medical records and other personal health information.
-The Occupational Health and Safety Act (OSHA) was established to ensure safe and healthful working conditions by enforcing standards and by providing training, education, and assistance.
+The Occupational Safety and Health Administration (OSHA) was established to ensure safe and healthful working conditions by enforcing standards and by providing training, education, and assistance.

 Both acts have mandatory training requirements that can often be a source of confusion for medical and dental practices.
 Are we required to train annually?
 Who does training apply too?
 How long should training be?
 What topics should be covered?
 If we do not hold training will we be subject to fines?